PROPOSED ENERGY PROJECTS

 HSEO posts public input opportunities for each project as they are announced.
 Please contact HSEO if you would like an outreach event about a particular project to be added.

-Hawaiian Electric Stage 3 Request for Proposals Underway
+Hawaiian Electric Stage 3 Request for Proposals completed

 The Hawaiian Electric Companies have filed RFPs with the Public Utilities Commission in Docket 2017-0352.
-The requests seek proposals on Hawaii Island, Maui, and Oahu.
 More information is available on Hawaiian Electric’s Competitive Bidding Webpage.
-The RFP for Oahu and Maui are combined.
+The RFP for Oahu and Maui is combined and was approved by the PUC with conditions.
 Hawaii Island has been approved by the PUC with conditions.

 PROJECTS PROPOSED FOR DEVELOPMENT AND IN DEVELOPMENT (BY ISLAND AND ESTIMATED COMPLETION DATE)